osocra/boms/2022/03/21/11/README.md

 | Cacao Butter   | 0.2    | lb    |
 | Cane Sugar   | 0.2   | lb      |

-3% of each bar is whole pistachios, which is roughly 10 whole coffee beans
+3% of each bar is whole roasted coffee beans, which is roughly 10 whole coffee beans

 #### Raw Materials